 We engage with stakeholders as part of our everyday business and involve them in our corporate responsibility activities as well as goal-setting processes as part of our materiality assessment.
 This engagement aims to achieve shared goals of common interest.

-During the split of MTG, Nordic Entertainment Group and MTG carried out new materiality assessments to set our priorities moving forward and maximise our positive impact across each of our markets.
+During the split of MTG, Nordic Entertainment Group and MTG carried out new materiality assessments to set our priorities moving forward and maximize our positive impact across each of our markets.
 The outcome of the dialogues and materiality assessment resulted in our current strategy for Corporate Responsibility at MTG.

 MTG’s Board of Directors.